kvietcong/hot-takes/README.md

 I learned A LOT about Website security and user data.
 Making an authentication and authorization system was a lot harder than I expected but it taught me a lot about how browsers and request actually work.
-I really learned a lot about everything about Web Development in this project.
+I really learned a lot about everything within Web Development while working on this project.

 That being said, I'm done with this XD.
 I didn't really plan how the site would work in the beginning and didn't really know "best practices" when creating this